Skip to Content

 Providing Experienced Legal Representation for MTA Accident Victims in New York

-At The Pryor Law Firm, we represent individuals who have been injured in accidents involving subway cars, railroad cars, city buses, school buses, taxicabs, and incidents that have occurred on station platforms, stairways, or other public transit property.
-Our MTA accident lawyers in NYC have managed numerous cases with the MTA, New York City Transit Authority, Long Island Railroad, Metro North, and others on behalf of our clients.
+At The Pryor Law Firm, we represent individuals who have been injured in accidents involving subway cars, railroad cars, city buses, school buses, taxicabs, incidents that have occurred on station platforms, stairways, or other public transit property.
+Our MTA accident lawyers in NYC have managed numerous cases with the MTA, New York City Transit Authority, Long Island Rail Road, Metro-North, and others on behalf of our clients.

-Understanding the MTA's Role in New York City Transportation
+Understanding the MTA's Role in New York City Bus Transportation

 New York City's transportation system is complex, with several options available to residents and visitors.
 The Metropolitan Transportation Authority (MTA) is responsible for organizing and maintaining efficiency across all forms of transportation throughout New York City.